 The Chandra lab explores two related themes, those of synapse loss and neurodegeneration.
 Synapse loss is an early, defining event in neurodegenerative diseases, such as Parkinson's disease.
-In these prolonged diseases, decreases in synapse density are the best correlates of disease progression.
-Yet, little is known about the pathways that maintain synapses and their roles in aging and neurodegeneration.
-We are characterizing a novel presynaptic mechanism for the prevention of synapse loss and neurodegeneration involving the co-chaperone cysteine string protein α (CSPα).
+In these prolonged diseases, decreased synapse density is the best correlate of disease progression.
+Still, little is known about the pathways that maintain synapses and their roles in aging and neurodegeneration.
+We are characterizing a novel presynaptic mechanism for the prevention of synapse loss and neurodegeneration using the co-chaperone cysteine string protein α (CSPα).
 We are also screening for new synapse maintenance genes using a dissociated neuronal culture system.

 Parkinson's disease (PD) is a prevalent, neurodegenerative disease with strong genetic underpinnings.
 The first PD gene to be identified was the α-synuclein gene.
 Three point mutations and gene multiplications link α-synuclein to familial PD.
-In addition, α-synuclein protein is the main component of Lewy bodies, the pathological signature for PD.
-We are elucidating both the physiological functions and pathological properties of α-synuclein, in an effort to understand its central role in PD.
+In addition, α-synuclein protein is the main component of Lewy bodies, PD’s pathological signature.
+We are elucidating the physiological functions and pathological properties of α-synuclein, in an effort to understand its central role in PD.
 Our lab uses mouse genetics in combination with biochemical, biophysical, and cell biological approaches to tackle these important questions.